4 Reasons Your Home Doesn’t Feel Cohesive + Video

 Just because you once loved something or invested in it 10 years ago doesn't mean that it still belongs in your home.

-Last week I talked about my new mentality when it comes to getting rid of stuff and this applies to decor too.
+I've adopted a new mentality when it comes to getting rid of stuff and this applies to decor too.

 The chances of your style staying the same forever is slim.
 That's why I keep big purchases pretty neutral (both in color and in style) and add in the pops of color and personality with the items that are easier to trade out as my style evolves.